jizhang/jizhang.github.com/source/_drafts/mock-api-in-parcel-project.md

 }
 ```

-Mock API are simple functions that accept standard Node.js request/response objects and receive and send data via them.
+Mock API are simple functions that accept standard Node.js request/response objects as parameters and receive and send data via them.
 The function is associated with a route string that will be used to match the incoming requests.
 To ease the processing of request and response data, we use [body-parser][5] to parse incoming JSON string into `req.body` object, and use [send-data][6] utility to send out JSON response, that helps setup the `Content-Type` header for us.
 Since `body-parser` is a middleware, we need to wire it into the `connect` app, before the `mock-middleware` we are about to implement.

 ```js
 // /.proxyrc.js